vardagallujeswanth-design/JS-E-Commerce-Application/README.md

 hey! this is my first react project. its a simple online store where you can browse apple products and add them to a cart.

-i made this to practice react and understand how routing, context api and localstorage actually work in a real project.

 ---